Georgia within the Russian Empire: The revolution of 1905

 "Pacification" of western Georgia.
 Soldiers burning peasant houses.

 The 1890s and early 1900s were marked by frequent strikes throughout Georgia.
 The peasants, too, were still discontented, and the Social Democrats won peasants and urban workers over to their cause.
 At this stage, the Georgian Social Democrats still saw themselves as part of an all-Russian political movement.
 However, at the Second Congress of the all-Russian Social Democratic Party held in Belgium in 1903, the party split into two irreconcilable groups: the Mensheviks and the Bolsheviks.
 By 1905, the Social Democratic movement in Georgia had overwhelmingly decided in favour of the Mensheviks and their leader Noe Zhordania.
 One of the few Georgians to opt for the Bolshevik faction was the young Ioseb Jughashvili, better known as Joseph Stalin.

 In January 1905, the troubles within the Russian Empire came to a head when the army fired on a crowd of demonstrators in Saint Petersburg, killing at least 96 people.
 The news provoked a wave of protests and strikes throughout the country in what became known as the 1905 Revolution.
 The unrest quickly spread to Georgia, where the Mensheviks had recently co-ordinated a large peasant revolt in the Guria region.
 The Mensheviks were again at the forefront during a year which saw a series of uprisings and strikes, met by the tsarist authorities with a combination of violent repression (carried out by Cossacks) and concessions.
 In December, the Mensheviks ordered a general strike and encouraged their supporters to bomb the Cossacks, who responded with more bloodshed.
 The Mensheviks' resort to violence alienated many people, including their Armenian political allies, and the general strike collapsed.
 All resistance to the tsarist authorities was finally quelled by force in January 1906 with the arrival of an army led by General Maksud Alikhanov.

-The years between 1906 and the outbreak of World War I were more peaceful in Georgia, which was now under the rule of a relatively liberal Governor of the Caucasus, Count Ilarion Vorontsov-Dashkov.
+The years between 1906 and the outbreak of World War I were comparatively more peaceful in Georgia, which was now under the rule of a relatively liberal Governor of the Caucasus, Count Ilarion Vorontsov-Dashkov.
+However, some degree of instability and political resistance continued, with notable examples including the 1906 Dusheti treasury heist organized by Georgian nationalists.

 The Mensheviks believed they had gone too far with the violence of late 1905.
 Unlike the Bolsheviks, they now rejected the idea of armed insurrection.
 In 1906, the first elections for a national parliament (the Duma) were held in the Russian Empire and the Mensheviks won the seats representing Georgia by a landslide.
 The Bolsheviks had little support except in the Manganese mine of Chiatura, though they gained publicity with an armed robbery to gain funds in Tbilisi in 1907.
-After this incident, Stalin and his colleagues moved to Baku, the only real Bolshevik stronghold in Transcaucasia.
+Most Georgians disapproved of violence orchestrated by the Bolsheviks.
+After this incident, Stalin and his colleagues moved to Baku, the only real Bolshevik stronghold in the South Caucasus.